matejkv1/MusicLibraryPA165/README.md

 Java school project

+How to run web application:

+1. Navigate to MusicLibraryWeb directory.
+It is the directory of the module with web application.
+Application assumes that database is listening on port 1527 on localhost.
+Database name is pa165 (lowercase), username and password is also pa165.
+2. Run **mvn tomcat7:run** from command line in this directory.
+It will run the web application.
+Application si avialable on **http://localhost:8080/pa165/**.

 How to run REST client:

 1. Navigate to MusicLibraryRESTclient directory.
 It is the directory of the module with the client.
 RESTclient assume that REST API is deployed at the URL **http://localhost:8080/pa165/rest/** .
 If you run embedded tomcat, it is available at this particular URL.